OpenTechSchool/python-beginners/source/simple_drawing.rst

    Python is a programming language where horizontal indenting of text is important.
 We'll learn all about this in the Functions chapter later on, but for now just keep in mind that stray spaces or tabs before any line of Python code can cause an unexpected error.
+You could even try adding one to check how python will complain!

 Drawing a square
 ================